mrpossoms/json.h/README.md

 ## Requirements

-To best utilize this boilerplate please ensure you have installed the following
+To build and use this library, you will only require:
+* C/C++ toolchain
+However, if you would like to contribute, or run tests, these additional tools are recommended.
 * Python3+
-* Pip
-* C/C++ toolchain
 * GNU make
 * doxygen
 * clang-format